START-Hack/Cisco_STARTHACK24/README.md

 ## Point of Contact:

 Join our [Webex Space](https://eurl.io/#W5utnhKwO) to get in touch with us directly if you have any questions.
+Please note that by joining our Webex Space, your full name and email will be visible to other participants.

 - Stefan Leemann, Head of Networking Experiences Cisco Switzerland
 - Anna Summerauer, Solution Engineer Wireless Cisco Switzerland